James4Ever0/notes/复读机 Chatbot.md

 add `involution` option, allow to append unqualified replies to input message, separated by space.

-add extend conversation option, allow to reply more than one sentence at a time (proper delay needed)
+add extend conversation option, allow to reply more than one sentence at a time (proper delay needed) -> could be achieved by using GPT2 alike generation model

 可以给群友点赞